elastic/rally/docs/developing.rst

 How to contribute code
 ----------------------

-First of all, please read the `contributors guide <https://github.com/elastic/rally/blob/master/CONTRIBUTING.md>`_.
+See the `contributors guide <https://github.com/elastic/rally/blob/master/CONTRIBUTING.md>`_.
 We strive to be PEP-8 compliant but don't follow it to the letter.